iterative/dvc.org/content/blogs/2021-11-30-november-21-community-gems.md

   runners, working with data, DVC Studio, and more.
 descriptionLong: >
   A roundup of technical Q&A's from the DVC and CML community.
-This month: CML runners, working with data, DVC Studio, and more.
+This month: CML runners, working with data, and more.
 picture: 2021-11-30/nov-community-gems.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/november-21-community-gems/964
 tags:
   - Data Versioning
-  - DataChain Studio
   - DVC
   - CML
   - Community Gems